 What exactly is the student parliament?

-The difference between the new Student Parliament (in German the "Verfasste Studierendenschaft") and other student representative bodies, is that it is a legally-constituted student body, to which all students automatically belong upon enrollment, with its own representative and negotiating rights.
+The difference between the new student parliament (in German the "Verfasste Studierendenschaft") and other student representative bodies, is that it is a legally-constituted student body, to which all students automatically belong upon enrollment, with its own representative and negotiating rights.
 It is an independent statutory body of the university answering to the university and not the state of Baden-Württemberg.

 What is the role of the student parliament?

 The bodies and representatives of the student parliament act as the voice of the students at the university.
 They are expected to be aware of and actively involved in university politics and operations, as well to support the social, economic and cultural interests of the students.
 They are expected to promote discussion among students and encourage a sense of political awareness and social responsibility among them.
 They are also expected to promote equality and work to remove disadvantages within the student body.
-The student parliament are involved in issues such as the part the university plays in society, in promoting sustainable development and the application of scientific knowledge, as well as the effects these have on society and the environment.
+The student parliament is involved in issues such as the part the university plays in society, in promoting sustainable development and the application of scientific knowledge, as well as the effects these have on society and the environment.